SUPPLIER VETTING

 If you want a scorecard instead of a blank spreadsheet

-China Sourcing Ops Kit includes a ready-to-use Supplier Comparison Scorecard so you can compare quotes, MOQ, sample speed, communication quality, and risk in one place.
+China Sourcing Ops Kit includes a ready-to-use Supplier Comparison Scorecard plus supplier onboarding, due-diligence tracking, landed-cost planning, and production controls so you can compare quotes, execution fit, and risk in one place.

 A simple weighting model